tomxp411/W65C02SXB-debugger/README.md

 | 03   | write_to_PC / read from dev board: $03, 3 byte address, 2 byte block size.
 The board then sends back _block size_ bytes of data. |
 | 04   | registers: always returns the same data.
 | 05   | Execute code: TODO: at label `handle_cmd_exec:` in the disassembly (more later)
-| 08   | Appears to send the state of the Carry flag: 00 or 01
+| 08   | Appears to send the state of the Carry flag: 00 or 01.
+However, a CLC operation in the routine always clears carrry.
+So I don't know what the true purpose is.
-| 09   | Appears to read a byte, then send 01 when the byte sent is not null.
-Sends 00 otherwise.
+| 09   | Appears to read a byte, then send 00.
+The routine may have once sent 01 when the byte is not null.
+Purpose unclear.

 ## Shadow Registers